bseltz-cohesity/scripts/powershell/protectO365OneDrive/README.md

 # end example
 ```

-After that, you should update your autoprotect job to exclude those mailboxes that are now statically protected:
+After that, you should update your autoprotect job to exclude those users that are now statically protected:

 ```powershell
 # example